 Of these restrictions, the time delay on the arb feed is the most debilitating.
 This is closely followed by the limited profit margin per arb.

-When evaluating free arbitrage software, you are looking for the one that has the fewest restrictions, especially with regards to time delay and profit margin per arb.
+When evaluating free arbitrage bet finders, you are looking for the one that has the fewest restrictions, especially with regards to time delay and profit margin per arb.

 What’s the #1 Free Surebet Finder?